Acronix98/Superstar/README.md

 # Superstar
-Superstar is a of Super Mario mod for NSML created by Acronix98.
+Superstar is a Super Mario mod for NSML created by Acronix98.